hallsamir14/Kafka_Email_Service/README.md

 - **Email Template Management**: Create, edit, and manage email templates with dynamic placeholders.
 - **Pre-Production Testing**: Test email sending capabilities in a sandbox environment to ensure reliability and correctness.
 - **Integration Ready**: Designed as a plug-and-play module for existing notification systems.
-- **Docker Support**: Dockerized application for easy deployment and scalability.
 - **Customizable Settings**: Configure SMTP settings, email content, and more through a user-friendly interface.

 ## Installation & Setup